cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 with the same `chainID`.
 By doing this, we tackle the main issue behind permissionless consumer chains that is chain-id squatting.
 Note that `consumerID` could just be a `uint64` but we choose to include `chainID` in it as well so that it is easier to see what the consumer chain just by looking at the `consumerID`.
 This means that the `chainID` of a chain cannot be changed after launching it (because the `chainID` is part of the `consumerID` key).
+To easily generate `consumerID`s we store for each `len(chainID) | chainID` the latest `counter` value used for this `chainID`.

-We intend to set a fixed cost of a `MsgLaunchConsumerChain` to avoid getting spammed with bogus consumer chains.
+We set a to-be-decided fixed cost of a `MsgLaunchConsumerChain` to avoid getting spammed with bogus consumer chains.

 To execute a `MsgLaunchConsumerChain`, we first create a `ConsumerAdditionProposal` under the hoods, with the `top_N` set to 0, and call
 [`HandleConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/proposal.go#L30)